spgyip/olayc/README.md

 # Priority

-The default olayc has default priority when multiple configure sources are loaded:
+The default olayc has default priority when multiple configure sources are loaded, which are:

 - Commandline arguments, left prior
 - Environment variables
 - Yaml/Json Files, left prior

-> In fact, the source has more priority is placed on upper layer.

 # Internal olayc flags